 Bilateral Economic Relations

 Togo has a market-oriented economy, and the country is eligible for preferential trade benefits under the African Growth and Opportunity Act.
+Although Togo remains a very small commercial market, in 2014 U.S. exports to Togo rose to $980.7 million, making Togo one of the top African destinations for U.S. products last year.
+The U.S. has a significant trade surplus with Togo.
 U.S. exports to Togo include fuel oil, vehicles, petroleum products machinery and food products.
-The U.S. has a trade surplus with Togo.
-The United States imports cocoa and coffee from Togo.
+U.S. imports from Togo include cocoa and coffee.
 Togo's export processing zone, established with U.S. Government support, has attracted private investors interested in manufacturing, pharmaceuticals, cosmetics, and food processing, primarily for the export market.
 A 100-megawatt power plant is among the largest electricity investments in Togo and one of the largest single private U.S. investments in West Africa.
 The two countries have signed a treaty on investment and economic relations.
 The United States also has a trade and investment framework agreement with the West African Economic and Monetary Union, of which Togo is a member.
 Togo is working with the U.S. and other development partners to improve the investment climate and commercial infrastructure.
 Togo has the deepest port on the west coast of Africa.
 The government’s focus is to expand the port and road network to make Togo the best option for regional transshipment.

 Togo's Membership in International Organizations

 Togo and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.